Someone who identifies as having no gender or being without a gender identity (also called genderless, non-gendered or ungendered).

 A woman who is attracted to other women.

-A gender identity that is not exclusively masculine or feminine; this may be a combination of both or neither.
+Non-binary is a spectrum of gender identities which are not exclusively masculine or feminine; this may be a combination of both or neither.

 Someone who can be romantically and/or sexually attracted to anyone, regardless of gender (panromantic or pansexual).